Receivables workflow software for the full weekly cycle.

 Shared follow-up history

-Notes, draft activity, and customer context stay visible so collectors do not have to reconstruct the story every time they re-enter an account.
+Notes, draft activity, and invoice context stay visible so collectors do not have to reconstruct the story every time they re-enter an account.

 Repeatable weekly motion